Follow Up Care

 - Procurement and proper use of DME

 - Home Health Care in place

 - Maintaining regular outpatient visits

 - Adherence to health maintenance regimen

-By completing the circle and keeping patients connected with the relevant services and departments within their healthcare system, Aspen Hills helps close the care gaps and reduce avoidable readmissions.
+By completing the circle and keeping patients connected with the relevant services and departments within their healthcare system, Hampton Ridge helps close the care gaps and reduce avoidable readmissions.